 3. Describe some of the prominent perspectives and approaches used in the study of psychology.
 (CT, COM, EQS, SR)

-Taught through lectures, assigned reading, and class discussions Assessed by objective exams, written assignment, and/or class projects.
+Assessed by objective exams, written assignment, and/or class projects.

 4. Use terminology unique to the study of psychology.
 (CT, COM, EQS, SR)